CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 Create a ball that moves around randomly

 - create the "speed" sprite variable
-- initialize the speed, the position and the direction so that the ball starts by going down. make it visible
+- initialize the speed, the position and the direction, so that the ball starts by going down.
+Make it also visible
 - forever:
   - move the ball at its speed
-  - bunce on edges
+  - bounce on edges
   - if it touches the paddle bounce to the left or to the right, depending on which part of the paddle is touched
     - go up, 20 px above the paddle
     - look (point) to the center of the paddle